b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sc(s)
 ```

 Again, here I tried to adopt the names (`group mean square` and `residual mean square`) that you may find in a statistical textbook/software.
 Anyway, notice that in order to calculate `MeanSquare`s we divided our sum of squares by the degrees of freedom (we met this concept and developed the functions for its calculation in @sec:compare_contin_data_one_samp_ttest and in @sec:compare_contin_data_unpaired_ttest).
-Using degrees of freedom is usually said to provide better estimates of the wanted values when the sample size(s) is/are small.
+Using degrees of freedom (instead of `length(vector)` like in the arithmetic mean) is usually said to provide better estimates of the wanted values when the sample size(s) is/are small.

 OK, time to verify our functions for the F-statistic calculation.